-What Can a Handyman Do in Blue Ridge, Georgia?
+What Can a Handyman Do Without a License in Blue Ridge, Georgia?

 In Blue Ridge (Fannin County), Georgia does not license “handymen” as a standalone profession; licensing is driven by (1) state contractor license thresholds for contracting and (2) separate state trade licenses (electrical, plumbing, HVAC, low-voltage, etc.).
 A handyman can generally perform minor, non-structural repairs and cosmetic work without a state contractor license, but once work is classified as regulated trade work or meets Georgia’s state contractor threshold, state licensure is required—plus local permits and a City of Blue Ridge business license.